ondrejsika/keycloak-training/README.md

 ### Keycloak Access Token

+This is a Keycloak Access Token (JWT) containing authentication and authorization details for a user.

 - acr: Authentication Context Class Reference (e.g., "1" indicating the authentication level).
 - aud: Audience – Specifies the intended recipient of the token (e.g., "account").
 - azp: Authorized Party – The client that requested the token (example_client_id).